MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-sql-ha.md

 ---
 title: Deploy a SQL Server 2016 availability group to Azure and Azure Stack Hub
-description: Learn how to deploy a SQL Server 2016 availability group to Azure and Azure Stack Hub
+description: Learn how to deploy a SQL Server 2016 availability group to Azure and Azure Stack Hub.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019